nisreenabdullah6/MTA-Project/MVP.md

 Different month we can notice that July is the most crowded month.

-The result suggests that 10th of july at ST-PENN STA station well be the best time to establish the charity market
+The result suggests that 10th of july at ST-PENN STA station well be the best date and a A perfect date to establish the charity market.